johnehunt/GolangIntro/src/10-modules/readme.txt

 A semantic version has three parts: major, minor, and patch.

 For example, for v0.1.2, the major version is 0, the minor version is 1, and the patch version is 2.
-Let's walk through a couple minor version upgrades.

 go list -m all